TocharianOU/newrag/README.md

 ## Important Notice

 Due to open-source compliance requirements, this codebase is a refactored version.
 The internal PDF parsing and OCR components cannot be published.
 We have replaced them with open-source alternatives, and some features may not be fully compatible with the original implementation.

-The following features are pending optimization:
+## TODO List

 1. **Avoid loading models on every call, support vLLM deployment** - Optimize model loading mechanism to avoid repeated loading and support vLLM deployment calls
 2. **Watermarked and corrupted PDF parsing via OCR pipeline** - Use OCR pipeline for parsing watermarked or corrupted PDF files